 About Our Services

 Equine-assisted psychotherapy (EAP) is a collaboration between a mental health professional and an equine professional to include adjunct EAP therapy to existing treatment programs.
-We address a multitude of issues effecting both adults and youth such as depression, PTSD, anti-bullying and suicide prevention, with a focus on “family counseling” to achieve a more holistic and comprehensive approach in providing solutions and treatment.
+We address a multitude of issues affecting both adults and youth such as depression, PTSD, anti-bullying, and suicide prevention, with a focus on “family counseling” to achieve a more holistic and comprehensive approach in providing solutions and treatment.

 Our programs do not include riding or riding instruction.
 EAP is focused on human skills, not horse skills.
-Allowing horses and client to interact naturally and of their own free will is what leads to change in people’s lives.
+Allowing horses and clients to interact naturally and of their own free will is what leads to change in people’s lives.
 It’s all about the relationship between the horses and clients, not the relationship between the facilitators and clients.
-Professionals are there to facilitate opportunities and bring perception or realization to the lessons being learned.
+Executive Director, Katie Merwick, facilitates the horsemanship aspect.
+Katie shares her more than 40 years of experience as an animal behaviorist and trainer, as well as having operated a nonprofit and youth development program for 21 years.
+Her role is to facilitate opportunities and bring perception or realization to the lessons being learned.

 By integrating the horse-to-human connection, we offer experiential learning where the meaning and the process is solely based on the individual’s personal experience, rather than being “taught” through someone else’s experience.
+Aristotle once said, “for the things we have to learn before we can do them, we learn by doing them.”
 Often professionals find their clients to be more receptive of accepting information from the horses through this non-verbal, alternative to talk therapy.
 And, as well, more open to expressing themselves, than if directly speaking about their issues.
 By allowing them to process information in a different way, it allows professionals to observe their client’s triggers and respond to them in real-time counseling.

-This team approach of licensed mental health professional and equine expert offers a safe, controlled environment for the client.
-Sessions are structured and facilitated to specifically address the reasons clients come to therapy, and designed to best create metaphors to “real life”.
-Clients have shown us that the they truly do have the answers they seek, when given the opportunity to discover them.
+This team approach of licensed mental health professionals and equine experts offers a safe, controlled environment for the client.
+Sessions are structured and facilitated to specifically address the reasons clients come to therapy and designed to best create metaphors to “real life”.
+Clients have shown us that they truly do have the answers they seek when given the opportunity to discover them.

 The three basic aspects of learning from equine therapy;